Dr Vanya Kovach

 Research | Current

 Dr Kovach has a strong interest in making philosophy available and useful to the wider community.
 She has worked with a wide range of professionals, including counsellors, property valuers, and health care professionals, and such diverse groups in the community as feminist Anglicans and the inmates of a maximum security prison.
-She explores philosophical ideas with children of all ages, and offers teacher training in Philosophy for Children.
+She explores philosophical ideas with children of all ages, and offers professional development for teachers in Philosophy for Children through Philosophy for Children New Zealand.

 Teaching | Current